SharePoint 2010 governance strategy in action

 “Have I got the balance wrong?
 Am I missing something which you have used successfully?” – nope, not at all, your organisation (from what I know through your writing and other public outlets) is well ahead of mine in terms of innovation.
 As for the balance, well I don’t have enough information to comment really.
 I would ask though, why is everyone given site collection admin rights – could you not allow innovative use without the blanket high level of permissions ?

-Pingback by Strategic benefits and drawbacks of SharePoint 2010 « Mark Morrell— January 12, 2011 #
+Pingback: Strategic benefits and drawbacks of SharePoint 2010 « Mark Morrell

 Jed,